To understand the good, first we need to understand the bad.

 We try to be as paperless as possible internally (for instance, we don’t automatically include a printed invoice inside each package), but when we do have to print something, we print it reduced by 50% and use both sides of the paper.
 We’ve never bought bubble wrap, we always save and reuse other people’s packaging.

 We use citric acid as our pickling solution (the solution we use for removing oxidised surfaces and flux from our jewellery after soldering) so we don’t have to dump nasty chemicals down the drain.
 Our jewellers make their own sanding sticks instead of buying readymade throw away ones.
 Every bit of dust and filings gets swept up and sent back to our metal supplier to be reused.
 We reuse tape if it’s still sticky.

-We pay everyone that works for us over the living wage (we are a certified living wage employer).
+We pay everyone that works for us above the living wage (we are a certified living wage employer).
 We work hard to make our physical surroundings comfortable and inspiring.
-We live in New Zealand, so all workers get at least four weeks of paid holidays every year, sick leave and 22 weeks parental leave.
+We live in New Zealand, so all workers get at least four weeks of paid holidays every year, sick leave and 26 weeks parental leave.
 We work really hard to listen to everyone that works for us so that they know they are part of the shaping of our decisions.
 We throw kick ass holiday parties.

 If we can’t feel really good about doing this business, we have no business doing it.
-It's important to the Good Gold team that we’re not taking advantage of anyone, aren't hurting anybody, and makes a really lasting reminder of people’s happiest day.
+It's important to the Good Gold team that we’re not taking advantage of anyone, aren't hurting anybody, and are providing a really lasting reminder of people’s happiest day.
 That’s awesome!
 But, our work is not done.
 We want to give other people this opportunity too and use our platform to raise awareness (and money) for causes that we think can make real change.
 We’re in the process of becoming a B-Corp which has given us so much inspiration for ways we can improve.